 What is pipelining?

-Pipelining is the process of storing and prioritizing computer instructions that the processor executes.
-The pipeline is a "logical pipeline" that lets the processor perform an instruction in multiple steps.
+Pipelining is the process of a computer processor executing computer instructions as separate stages.
+The pipeline is a logical pipeline that lets the processor perform an instruction in multiple steps.
+Several instructions can be in the pipeline simultaneously in different stages.
 The processing happens in a continuous, orderly, somewhat overlapped manner.

 In computing, pipelining is also known as pipeline processing.
-It is sometimes compared to a manufacturing assembly line in which different parts of a product are assembled simultaneously, even though some parts may have to be assembled before others.
-Even if there is some sequential dependency, many operations can proceed concurrently, which facilitates overall time savings.
+It is sometimes compared to a manufacturing assembly line in which different product parts are assembled simultaneously, even though some parts might have to be assembled before others.
+Even with some sequential dependency, many operations can proceed concurrently, facilitating time savings.

 Pipelining creates and organizes a pipeline of instructions the processor can execute in parallel.